Our State Of Disunion: Trump, Pelosi Spar Over Big Speech But Why Do We Care?

 The idea of a written report then held sway straight through to 1913, when the progressive Democrat and Princeton professor Woodrow Wilson decided to come lecture Congress personally.
 Wilson also followed the example of Theodore Roosevelt by making his speech a muscular agenda rather than just a rundown on what was happening around the government.

 Due to ill health, Wilson went back to mailing it in for the last two years he was president.
 Warren Harding did two SOTU addresses in person before dying in office.
 Calvin Coolidge gave his first in 1923 in person and allowed it to be broadcast on the radio.
-Then Coolidge went back to the written report, which Hebert Hoover also favored.
+Then Coolidge went back to the written report, which Herbert Hoover also favored.

 But starting with Franklin Roosevelt, the full value of the SOTU was appreciated and expanded upon.
 FDR used it to proclaim his "four freedoms," LBJ to announce his war on poverty and Richard Nixon to say "one year of Watergate is enough."